lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

  * CoAP OSCORE_kidctxt,
  * CoAP OSCORE_kid.

 These fields are shown superimposed on the OSCORE Option format in {{Fig-OSCORE-Option}}, the CoAP OSCORE_kidctxt field including the size bits s.
-Their size may be reduced using the MSB matching operator.
+Their size SHOULD be reduced using the MSB matching operator.

 # Examples of CoAP header compression